 Here’s a few in the pipeline or already released elsewhere but yet to hit the UK.

-One of my favourite authors, Neil Gaiman, wrote a grown-up fairytale about a star that falls to Earth (a little like 10th Kingdom but with less comedy).
+One of my favorite authors, Neil Gaiman, wrote a grown-up fairy-tale about a star that falls to Earth (a little like 10th Kingdom but with less comedy).

 Much of the cast, the directory and writing team are all English although the ‘star’ role goes to the very lovely American Sienna Miller.
 The film is scheduled for an October 19th release here in the UK and is already out stateside.